Why Leadership Development Planning is Important and How to Create a Leadership Development Plan

 From there, you can distil core capabilities by the complexity of the leadership position.
 For example: Business leaders may need to Leverage senior leader capabilities under the banner of Achieving results through others, but an operational leader must possess the capability of Driving team delivery.

-From there, you can go further into the weeds with specific skills and behaviours.
+From there, you can go further into the weeds with specific skills, knowledge and behaviours.
 Driving team delivery may need situational awareness, adaptability and effective communication to be successfully realised.

 Assess existing competencies